zordius/lightncandy/README.md

 ));
 ```

-Default is to compile the template as PHP which can be run as fast as possible, all flags are off.
+Default is to compile the template as PHP which can be run as fast as possible (flags = `FLAG_BESTPERFORMANCE`).

 * `FLAG_ERROR_LOG` : output error_log when found any template error
 * `FLAG_ERROR_EXCEPTION` : throw exception when found any template error